ruuda/blog/posts/2014-08-01-path-tracer.md

   but with structs, traits and functions in Rust, it feels very natural.
   E.g. I can define helper functions that are not exposed outside of the module.
 - I should compare compilation times for C++ and Rust when it is done.
+- The `Object` type, which had three pointers, one of which would always be null, became an enum with two variants, for now.